yfnaji/gerk/README.md

 Most packages for the Runge-Kutta method usually have the coefficients $a_{ij}$, $b_i$ and $c_i$ determined beforehand for known methods such as the *Forward-Euler method*, the *1/4 rule*, *the 3/8 rule* etc, but do not allow one to customerize their own Runge-Kutta.

 Gerk is an easy interface to allow the user to determine their own coefficient values for the Runge-Kutta method.
-The package can return the approximations in the form of an array, a plot of the approximated curve (using matplotlib) and also compare with real values (if available) to produce errors and even an efficiency graph!

 ## How to use Gerk

 We can simply import `Gerk` in the following way:

 ```
-from gerk import Gerk
+from gerk import gerk
 ```

 ## Parameters